dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 }
 ```

 Here we have create both event emitters and have added them to the three methods that depend on AJAX request.
-Whenever one of these methods is called we emit an event, through `this.startAjaxRequest.emit()`, to the *Slim Loading Bar* to tell it to start running the loading bar indicator on our interface.
-After getting a response back from the AJAX requests sent by the `loadTasks` method, that updates the task list, we then tell *Slim Loading Bar* to complete its progress through `this.completeAjaxRequest.emit()`.
+Whenever one of these methods gets called we emit an event, through `this.startAjaxRequest.emit()`, to make the *Slim Loading Bar* start running the loading bar indicator.
+After getting a response back from the AJAX requests sent by the `loadTasks` method, that updates the task list, we tell *Slim Loading Bar* to complete its progress through `this.completeAjaxRequest.emit()`.

 If we run our development server by issuing `ng serve` and heading to `http://localhost:4200/`, we will see our application with a better user experience: